bobbyiliev/101-linux-commands-ebook/ebook/en/content/031-the-cp-command.md

 # The `cp` command

 The `cp` is a command-line utility for copying files and directory.
 `cp` stands for copy.
 This command is used to copy files or group of files or directory.
-It creates an exact image of a file on a disk with different file name. cp command require at least two filenames in its arguments.
+It creates an exact image of a file on a disk with different file name.
+The cp command requires at least two filenames in its arguments.

 ### Examples: